 Palo Alto trails:

-- East Bayshore Road to Friendship Bridge: Closed through December 28, 2018
+- Geng Road to Friendship Bridge: Closed, with reopening targeted for December 2018

-- Friendship Bridge to the Bay: Open through approx. early May 2018
+- Friendship Bridge to the Bay: Closed, with reopening targeted for December 2018

 East Palo Alto trails:

-- North of Friendship Bridge along marshes and O'Connor Street access: Open through approx. early May 2018
+- North of Friendship Bridge along marshes and O'Connor Street access: Closed, with reopening targeted for December 2018

 Any trail closures are continuous and the trails will not be reopened after the construction work day or on the weekends.
-Please follow all trail closure signage and fencing.
+Please adhere to all trail signage and fencing.
 The closures are for your safety while the contractor operates heavy machinery and moves equipment along the creek.
 Only authorized construction personnel are allowed on site.

 The alternate routes are designated by the cities of Palo Alto and East Palo Alto.
 Map is not to scale.